Viking Cinderella: 2003 to 2023

 MS Viking Cinderella is the only ship left in the Viking Line fleet to sail under Swedish flag after MS Rosella and MS Viking XPRS were reflagged to Finland and Estonia in January 2014.

+2023 to present

-After the joint purchase of MS Birka Stockholm with Rederi AB Gotland, Viking Line announced that Viking Cinderella will be replaced on the Stockholm–Mariehamn cruise service in early 2024.
-From March 2024, she has instead been employed on the Helsinki to Stockholm route.
+After the joint purchase of MS Birka Stockholm with Rederi AB Gotland in August 2023, Viking Line announced that Viking Cinderella will be replaced on the Stockholm–Mariehamn cruise service in early 2024.

+From March 2024, the ship has instead been employed on the Helsinki to Stockholm route.
 As a part of this move, the Viking Cinderella was reflagged to the Finnish flag.
+At the same time, Viking Line replaced the unusual colouring of Viking Cinderella with the company's traditional colouring of white on red.

+Events on the ship

+The popular Finnish giant student party "GooM" was held on Viking Cinderella from 1995 to 2003.

+Cinderella served as the scene for the Noppapotti television show hosted by Jukka-Pekka Palo from 1995 to 1996 as well as the scene for the Passi ja hammasharja show from 1996 to 1998.

+Viking Cinderella was the ship used in the Swedish Channel 5's reality show Färjan from 2008 to 2012.
+The show documented the daily routine of crew members aboard Viking Cinderella.